utopastac/react-prototype/src/src/admin/PhonePreviewContent.md

   IOSHomeIndicator={IOSHomeIndicator}
   showComponentNames={showComponentNames}
   selectedSpecial={selectedSpecial}
-  onOpenInsertModal={handleOpenInsertModal}
-  onDuplicate={handleDuplicate}
-  onDelete={handleDelete}
-  onDragEnd={dragAndDrop.handleDragEnd}
 />
 ```

 ---

-## Drag-and-Drop Logic

-- Each component in the preview is rendered with drag event handlers.
-- When a drag starts, the index of the dragged component is tracked.
-- As the user drags over other components, the `dragOverIdx` is updated to provide drop feedback.
-- On drop, the dragged component is moved to the new position in the layout.
-- Visual feedback (highlighting, drop targets) is provided throughout the interaction.

----

-## Selection and Actions
+## Selection

 - Clicking a component selects it for editing (opens the prop editor).
 - Special UI elements (top bar, bottom buttons) can also be selected for editing.
-- Action callbacks allow for duplicating, deleting, or inserting components at specific positions.

 ---

 ## Extensibility

-- New components added to the layout will automatically be supported as long as they are included in the `dropped` array.
+- New components added to the layout will automatically be supported as long as they are included in the `components` array.
-- The drag-and-drop and selection logic is generic and works for any component type.
+- The selection logic is generic and works for any component type.
 - Visual and interaction styles can be customized via the `styles` prop.

 ---

 ## Tips

-- Use clear visual cues for selection and drag-over states to improve UX.
+- Use clear visual cues for selection states to improve UX.
-- Keep the drag-and-drop logic in sync with the state in `AdminView`.
+- Keep the selection logic in sync with the state in `AdminView`.
-- Use the provided callbacks to implement custom actions (duplicate, delete, etc.).

 ---